nespinoza/juliet/docs/user/quicktest.rst

     juliet -flag1 -flag2 --flag3

 In this example, ``juliet`` is performing a fit using different inputs defined by ``-flag1``, ``-flag2`` and ``--flag3``.
-There are several flags that can be used to accomodate your ``juliet`` runs.
-If this mode suits your needs, check out the `project's wiki page to find out more about this mode <https://github.com/nespinoza/juliet/wiki>`_.
+There are several flags that can be used to accomodate your ``juliet`` runs through command-line which we'll explore in the tutorials.
 There is a third way of using ``juliet``, which is by calling the ``juliet.py`` code and applying these same flags (as it is currently explained in `project's wiki page <https://github.com/nespinoza/juliet/wiki>`_.
 However, no further updates will be done for that method, and the ones defined above should be the preferred ones to use.

 A first fit to data with juliet
 -----------------------------------------------